LeeMorinUCF/QMB3311S22/demo_19_Classification/README.md

 ### The Fit of a Logistic Regression Model

-Another method is used to measure the quality of fit of a logistic regression model.
+Since the R-squared statistic is not appropriate for binary outcomes, another statistic is often used to measure the quality of fit of a logistic regression model.
 A statistic called the *Area under the ROC Curve* is appropriate for this.
 The *AUROC* is interpreted as the probability that any pair of predictions is correctly ordered, when one observation is drawn from
 <img src="https://render.githubusercontent.com/render/math?math=Y_i = 0">